 "We observe and review them over a long period so we can say with fair certainty how the plant performs for us," Hawke said.

 Two gardens at the Chicago Botanic Garden have served as the program’s home.
-The Lavin Evaluation Garden is a 2.5-acre site with uniform growing conditions, which include full sun and exposure to wind in all directions.
+The Bernice E. Lavin Evaluation Garden is a 2.5-acre site with uniform growing conditions, which includes full sun and exposure to wind in all directions.
 The Pullman Evaluation Garden, which is the site of the Garden’s original test garden, was a landscaped garden for evaluating perennials, vines, shrubs, and small trees suitable for partially shaded conditions.
 (It has been closed to accommodate construction of new, expanded production greenhouses on the Kris Jarantoski Campus.)

 Plant Evaluation Notes